fleet-sdk/docs/docs/transaction-building.md

 ### Step.
 4.2: Mint a token

-Tokens on Ergo can be minted out of thin air by a transaction if an inexistent token with the `Token ID` equal to the first input's `Box ID` is added to the outputs.
+Tokens on Ergo can be minted, that is, created, by a transaction.
+To create a new token, set the `Token ID` equal to the first input's `Box ID` and add it to the outputs.
 Additionally, [EIP-4](https://github.com/ergoplatform/eips/blob/master/eip-0004.md) defines a pattern for uniform token minting across the ecosystem by settings values on additional registers.

 The `OutputBuilder`'s `mintToken()` method provides a seamless way to mint EIP-4 tokens.